philzook58/philzook58.github.io/_posts/2016-11-23-hash-vectors-interacting-particles.markdown

 Could I implement a renormalization procedure by Schur complementing out high frequency subspace then rescaling (this is loose talk.
 I'm not sure what I mean yet)?

-$latex J a^\dagger $ terms for injecting from external leads.
+$ J a^\dagger $ terms for injecting from external leads.
 Fully interacting Landauer-Buttiker conductance?
 Also connection to generating function techniques in QFT?

 Maybe I should be doing this in Haskell?
 I like Haskell.
 I like types.
 I like persistence and non mutation.
 I think I'll want numpy facilities down the road though.